 Attendance will be taken every class (except days in red found on the schedule).
 You will receive 2 points for coming to class, 1 point for arriving late (after attendance has been taken), and 0 points for missing class.
-The day of the final exam is worth 4 attendance points, for a total of 80 possible attendance points.
+There are a total of 80 possible attendance points.
 Your total score for attendance will be taken over 80 to determine your final attendance grade.
 Excused absences will not count for nor against your final attendance grade.